 Once you log in, you’ll see an image of the avatar you selected (I chose Jessie from the Toy Story films).
 That image will be next to “My Profile.”
 Click on that.

 At this point, you should be looking at your profile.
 You don’t want to go to “legal” or “App settings” to cancel your Disney+ account.
 Instead, click on the “Account” link on the third line.

-If you signed up for Disney+ directly through Disney+, you’ll see a screen with an option to “Cancel Subscription.”
+If you signed up for Disney Plus directly through Disney Plus, you’ll see a screen with an option to “Cancel Subscription.”
 Click on that.

-But what if you didn’t sign up directly through Disney?
+But what if you didn’t sign up directly through them?
 Then you might see something different.
-For example, I have the so-called “Disney bundle,” which means I get Disney+, Hulu, and ESPN+ for about $13 a month.
+For example, I have the so-called “Disney bundle,” which means I get Disney Plus, Hulu, and ESPN Plus for about $14 a month.
 But to get that, I had to sign up via Hulu’s website.
 I’m not sure why; that’s just the way the system works.
-In any case, this means my own Disney+ Account page lacks a “Cancel Subscription” link.
+In any case, this means my own Disney Plus account page lacks a “Cancel Subscription” link.
 The screen looks like this:

 To cancel Disney+, I’d have to go to the place where I signed up: Hulu.
 If you also have the Disney bundle, you’ll need to follow the Hulu link Disney+ helpfully provides.